Comunity rallies behind Finishline Café owners after motorcycle accident

 The fundraisers include donation buckets at various locations around the Scottsbluff/Gering area, a designated account that can be donated to at Platte Valley Bank and a GoFundMe page.

-Coming up this weekend, Reed is hosting a hamburger feed at his garage to continue the fundraising efforts.
-The event is on Saturday, Aug.
-28, beginning at 5:30 p.m. and will include a 50/50 raffle, auction items and, of course, food.
+On Saturday, Aug.
+28, Reed hosted a hamburger feed at his garage to continue the fundraising efforts.
+The event included a 50/50 raffle, auction items and, of course, food.
 Reed said he gave himself about a week to put the whole thing together, but he’s been putting in the fundraising efforts for longer.
 He said he’s reached out to businesses and individuals, “people that have the discretionary dollars to work with.”

 “We’ve been at it for a while.
 We’ve got quite a bit together already,” he said.
 “I’m very proud of the community and their response.
 I think out of the entire community, I’ve had one company and one individual tell me no, but everybody’s reached out to them, and I really appreciate how good of a community we actually live in, in a time of need.”